Brynhildr in the Darkness: Vingulf

-Makina, originally named Yuuta Murakami (村上 湧太, Murakami Yūta), is Ryouta's presumed-deceased younger brother and Sorcerian's prototype hybrid.
+Makina, originally named Yuuta Murakami, is Ryouta's presumed-deceased younger brother and Sorcerian's prototype hybrid.
 His unstable physiology deteriorates outside controlled environments.
 Possessing superior destructive and teleportation abilities beyond Valkyria, he attempts to claim Neko, triggering conflict with Ryouta.
 During a global broadcast, he assassinates the President of the United States to prevent alien disclosure, aspiring to become humanity's new Adam.
 After Sorcerian's revival renders him obsolete, he is consumed.
 Vingulf subsequently reveals Ryouta as his designated replacement.